-Visual Composer by WPBakery is one of the most popular premium page builder for WordPress.
-No wonder, that I receive many requests on how to use ads, and especially AdSense ad units, directly within the Visual Composer interface.
+The WPBakery page builder is one of the most popular premium page builders for WordPress.
+No wonder that I receive many requests on how to use ads, and especially AdSense ad units, directly within the WPBakery interface.

-If you are not a user of Advanced Ads yet, you should take a look at the powerful features it provides.
+If you are not a user of Advanced Ads yet, you should look at its powerful features.

-Visual Composer by WPBakery is a premium page builder for WordPress.
-Instead of writing all your texts and use shortcodes in the editor WordPress provides, Visual Composer replaces that text area with an interface consisting widget-like elements.
-Those elements can be individually configured, allowing you to build detailed pages with various features.
-You can even edit pages in the frontend and see how they change live.
+WPBakery is a premium page builder for WordPress.
+Instead of writing all your texts and including shortcodes in the Classic WordPress editor, WPBakery replaces that text area with an interface consisting of widget-like elements.
+You can individually configure those elements and build detailed pages with various features.
+Also, you can even edit pages in the frontend and see live how they change.

-With the increasing demand, I build an add-on to integrate Advanced Ads and Visual Composer.
+With the increasing demand, I build an add-on to integrate Advanced Ads and WPBakery.
 You can download it for free from wordpress.org.

-Once installed and activated, the add-on you should find three new Visual Composer elements in the editor:
+Once installed and activated, the add-on, you should find three new WPBakery elements in the editor:

 - Advanced Ads – Ad